zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 </figure>

-There has been many concerns with the use of China's social credit system, fears about leading to social inequality and alienation.
+There have been many concerns with the use of China's social credit system, fears about leading to social inequality and alienation.
 There are also fears of preventing a free market economy.
 While the benefits include trying to reduce the amount of crimes or bad habits of people.

 You can read more in this [article](https://time.com/collection/davos-2019/5502592/china-social-credit-score/)

 **Example: Correctional Offender Management Profiling for Alternative Sanctions (COMPAS)**

-COMPAS is an software that is used by US courts to assign scores to predict the risk of a certain person commiting another crime.
+COMPAS is a software that is used by US courts to assign scores to predict the risk of a certain person committing another crime.
 It is an algorithm that utilizes an algorithm that considers answers to a questionnaire (The Atlantic).

-In 2016, ProPublica has analzyed COMPAS and has found that COMPAS displays bias against African Americans.
+In 2016, ProPublica has analyzed COMPAS and has found that COMPAS displays bias against African Americans.

 You can read more about COMPAS [here](https://www.theatlantic.com/technology/archive/2018/01/equivant-compas-algorithm/550646/)